denistsoi/franklinchen.github.io/source/_posts/2013-08-23-another-unexpected-life-change-one-month-of-learning-to-play-ukulele.markdown

 I've been using it to get the feel of the concert size while continuing to practice and learn, and so far it's been working great, giving me confidence that I should in fact buy a concert size ukulele.

+### (Update of 2013-09-23)

+A month later, I actually did finally [buy a concert ukulele](/blog/2013/09/23/finally-got-a-nice-new-ukulele-mainland-classic-mahogony-concert/)!

 ## Conclusion

 It's been quite a journey, getting into music and into ukulele through seemingly chance and trivial events such as music at a Pittsburgh Ruby meetup and hearing about Jake Shimabukuro.